yuri/ngcourse/handout/04-unit-testing.md

 ## Spying with Sinon

 A test spy is a function that records arguments, return value, the value of `this`, and exception thrown (if any) for all its calls.
 A test spy can be an anonymous function or it can wrap an existing function.

-Test spies can be used to test callbacks, how certain functions are used throughout the system, and asset whether specific functions were called.

-When spying on existing functions, the original function will behave as normal, but we will obtain access to data about the calls, for example, how many times a function was called.

-We can use spies When mocking dependencies, wrap functions with `sinon.spy()`:
+When using Sinon, we'll wrap the existing function with `sinon.spy()`:

 ```javascript
   // Mock 'server'.